runvnc/tersenet/README.md

  ## Markdown subset

-NoScriptWeb Markdown supports the following features: headings (with `#`), escape with backtick, bold, italics, and links (only to other NoScriptWeb pages, e.g. nsw://reports.frontline/aug2019austin).
+NoScriptWeb Markdown supports the following features: headings (with `#`), escape with backtick, bold, italics, bullets, and links (only to other NoScriptWeb pages, e.g. nsw://reports.frontline/aug2019austin).

  ## Attachments